ssutikno/idv_host/README.md

 2. Manage the Host for Reboot / Reset
 3. Manage VMs on the Host for Start, Reboot, Reset, Shutdown, and Power Off

-4. Later will be added features needed for managing the host and vm configurations.
+4. Later will be added features needed for managing the host and vm configurations via idv_server.

 IDV is supported by Intel